- Last Updated: February 3, 2017

 Deep Brain Stimulation

-Implantation of a DBS device involves creating an opening in the patient’s skull and inserting electrodes into a specific area in the brain (the globus pallidus or subthalamic nucleus).
-Then the surgeon implants the stimulator under the skin of the patient’s collar bone and tunnels the electrodes under the skin of the neck to connect them to those implanted in the brain.
+Implantation of a DBS device involves creating an opening in the patient’s skull and inserting electrodes into a specific area in the brain.
+The surgeon implants the stimulator under the skin and connects it to the electrodes in the brain.
 Small electrical pulses emitted from the DBS device block some of the Parkinson's symptoms and reduce the adverse effects associated with prolonged use of drugs.
 DBS is the most common surgical intervention used to treat Parkinson’s disease.

 Lesioning is a procedure whereby a small volume of tissue is destroyed.
 In a lesioning procedure done for treatment of Parkinson’s disease, the targeted cells are interfering with motor function, and destroying these cells can improve the patient’s residual motor capacity.
 The following procedures can be done by radiosurgery or radiofrequency ablation:

-- Using stereotactic radiosurgery, a very high dose of ionizing radiation is delivered to a predefined small volume in the brain thereby destroying the vast majority of living cells in this volume.
+- Using stereotactic radiosurgery, a very high dose of ionizing radiation is delivered to a predefined small volume in the brain thereby destroying the vast majority of living cells in this location.

 - In a radiofrequency ablation procedure, a small volume in the brain is heated via a needle inserted through a small opening in the skull.
-This temperature rise cooks and kills the living cells by heat denaturation of the cell proteins, just like cooking an egg.
+This temperature rise cooks and kills the living cells by heat denaturation of the cell proteins.

 Focused Ultrasound Treatment